openshift-cs/rosaworkshop/OSD4/10-deployment_s2i.md

 Wait until you see that it was successfully deployed.
 You can also check this through the web UI.

 #### 6. Deploy the frontend UI of the application
-The applicaiton has been architected to rely on several environment variables to define external settings.
+The application has been architected to rely on several environment variables to define external settings.
 We will attach the previously created Secret and ConfigMap afterward, along with creating a PersistentVolume.
 Enter the following into the CLI:
 ```
 $ oc new-app https://github.com/<username>/ostoy \
     --env=MICROSERVICE_NAME=OSTOY_MICROSERVICE